Replacing smart quotes, em-dashes, and ellipses with MySQL or PHP

 PHP UTF-8 Cheatsheet

-I also spent about 2 hours trying to figure this out.
+I spent about 2 hours trying to figure this out.
 You're awesome Mango!

 YOU ROCK Mango!